Srikarmk/Gitgotchi/README.md

 # 🎃 GitGotchi - Your Friendly Dev Companion 👻

-A Stardew Valley-inspired terminal companion that lives in your git repository!
+A Stardew Valley X Halloween -inspired terminal companion that lives in your git repository!

 ## ✨ Features
 - Adorable pixel art companion that evolves based on your coding habits